-The Remuneration Committee assists the Board to ensure competitive compensation policies and packages are in place.
-The scope of the RC covers review of remuneration packages for individual Directors and key management personnel and executive share option schemes.
+The Remuneration Committee ("RC") assists the Board to ensure competitive compensation policies and packages are put in place.
+The scope of the RC covers review of remuneration packages for individual Directors and key management personnel, and also share option plans.
 The RC is chaired by Mr Kwah Thiam Hock and its members comprise Mr Tay Kah Chye and Mr Lim Siong Guan.
-All RC members are Independent Directors.
-No Director is involved in deciding his own remuneration.
+All RC members are Independent Directors and no Director is involved in deciding his own remuneration.

+The RC met once in 2022.
 In accordance with the RC's terms of reference, the RC's responsibilities are to:

-- 1. review and recommend to the Board a framework of remuneration for the Board and key management personnel.
-The framework covers all aspects of remuneration, including but not limited to Directors' fees, salaries, allowances, bonuses, grant of shares and share options and benefits-in-kind; - 2. review and determine the specific remuneration packages for each Director as well as for the key management personnel; - 3. implement and administer the Company's share options schemes; - 4. review the Group's obligations arising in the event of termination of the Executive Directors' and key management personnel's contracts of service, to ensure that such contracts of service contain fair and reasonable termination clauses; and - 5. review the development of senior staff and assess their strengths and development needs based on the Group's leadership competencies framework, with the aim of building talent and maintaining strong and sound leadership for the Group.
+- 1. review and recommend to the Board, a framework of remuneration for the Board and key management personnel.
+The framework covers all aspects of remuneration, including but not limited to Directors' fees, salaries, allowances, bonuses, grant of shares and share options and benefits-in-kind; - 2. review and determine the specific remuneration packages for each Director as well as for the key management personnel; - 3. implement and administer the Company's share options plan; - 4. review the Group's obligations arising in the event of termination of the Executive Directors' and key management personnel's contracts of service, to ensure that such contracts of service contain fair and reasonable termination clauses; and - 5. review the development of senior staff and assess their strengths and development needs based on the Group's leadership competencies framework, with the aim of building talent and maintaining strong and sound leadership for the Group.